Radiiplus/octane/README.md

 ```

 Available methods:
-- `octane.dom.create(tag)`: Creates a new DOM element
+- `octane.dom.create(tag)`: Creates a new DOM element.
-- `octane.dom.add(parent, child)`: Appends a child element to a parent
+- `octane.dom.add(parent, child)`: Appends a child element to a parent.
-- `octane.dom.remove(el)`: Removes an element from the DOM
+- `octane.dom.remove(el)`: Removes an element from the DOM.
-- `octane.dom.attr(el, name, value)`: Gets or sets attributes (supports object notation)
+- `octane.dom.attr(el, name, value)`: Gets or sets attributes (supports object notation).
-- `octane.dom.css(el, styles)`: Applies CSS styles to an element
+- `octane.dom.css(el, styles)`: Applies CSS styles to an element.
-- `octane.dom.html(el, content)`: Gets or sets the inner HTML of an element
+- `octane.dom.html(el, content)`: Gets or sets the inner HTML of an element.
-- `octane.dom.text(el, content)`: Gets or sets the text content of an element
+- `octane.dom.text(el, content)`: Gets or sets the text content of an element.
-- `octane.dom.classes.add(el, ...classes)`: Adds classes to an element
+- `octane.dom.classes.add(el, ...classes)`: Adds classes to an element.
-- `octane.dom.classes.remove(el, ...classes)`: Removes classes from an element
+- `octane.dom.classes.remove(el, ...classes)`: Removes classes from an element.
-- `octane.dom.classes.toggle(el, className)`: Toggles a class on an element
+- `octane.dom.classes.toggle(el, className)`: Toggles a class on an element.
-- `octane.dom.classes.has(el, className)`: Checks if an element has a specific class
+- `octane.dom.classes.has(el, className)`: Checks if an element has a specific class.

 ## Event Handling